 The Evanston Green Living Festival is an annual event that was started to encourage individuals to make meaningful changes to their everyday life that will reduce their personal carbon footprint.

 The festival promotes this green lifestyle by providing a venue where local green vendors, exhibitors, and speakers can present to an interested audience.
-Featured attractions in 2012 included the NU Tiny House, a great selection of all-electric and hybrid autos, a comprehensive group of water related displays offered primarily from City of Evanston departments, a presentation by local water expert Dick Lanyon, solar panel exhibitors, I-Go car sharing, PACE Suburban Bus, and more!
+Featured attractions in the past have included the NU Tiny House, a great selection of all-electric and hybrid autos, exhibits addressing water as a precious resource and the importance of our urban forest, residential wind turbines, solar panel exhibits, I-Go car sharing, PACE Suburban Bus, and more!

 Kids have fun at the festival too!
 Activities for children are available all day at the festival.
-Kids' activities from last year included: meet the ecology center aquatic animals, explore the wonders of water through mini-experiments, decorate a mini-canoe to take home, Claire of the Lake dance, Elaine Wagner playing the hammer dulcimer, and the Eco-bike.
+Kids' activities at past festivals have included: meet and greet the ecology center animals, explore the wonders of water through mini-experiments, decorate a mini-canoe to take home, enjoy the sounds of Elaine Wagner playing the hammer dulcimer, and riding the Eco-bike to generate electricity.

 Delicious food and drinks are available for most of the festival hours.
 And we encourage attendees to take a free bicycle rickshaw ride through the beautiful Ladd Arboretum.